 AWS Elastic Container Registry (ECR)

 AWS provides a Docker Image registry, known as Elastic Container Registry (ECR) .
-From Octopus 2018.8.0, support for EC2 Container registries is provided as a special feed type itself.
+Support for EC2 Container registries is provided as a special feed type itself.

 Setting up an AWS elastic container registry